iarsystems/bx-docker/README.md

 >    ..
 Using Docker image: iarsystems/bx<package>:<version>.
 > ```

-The __aliases-set__ script will only set the aliases for the IAR Build Tools if the corresponding Docker image can be found in the host.

 From this point onwards, when any of the IAR Build Tools is invoked, the aliases will take place.
 The corresponding Docker container for the `iarsystems/bx<package>:<version>` image will be spawned, running the selected tool.
 When the tool operation is completed, the container is destroyed.

 It is possible to __list__ all the IAR Build Tools aliases currently set with the following command: